-Meeting Date: January 23, 2020 Budgeted: N/A From: David J. Stoldt General Manager Program/ Line Item No.: N/A Prepared By: David J. Stoldt Cost Estimate: N/A General Counsel Approval: N/A Committee Recommendation: N/A CEQA Compliance: Action does not constitute a project as defined by
+From: David J. Stoldt Program/

+General Manager Line Item No.: N/A

+Prepared By: David J. Stoldt Cost Estimate: N/A

+CEQA Compliance: Action does not constitute a project as defined by the California
-Environmental Quality Act Guidelines section 15378.

 SUMMARY: At its September 16, 2019 meeting, the Board accepted a report titled "Supply and Demand for Water on the Monterey Peninsula", which was Exhibit 9-A of the Board packet.
 The report has now been available 4 months and has been reviewed by members of the public, local organizations, and state agencies.
 While now publicly vetted, only three sets of comments were received: (a) California American Water provided a comment letter October 15, 2019, (b) The Coalition of Peninsula Businesses provided letters September 15, 2019 and September 24, 2019.
 All three comment letters argued that the findings in the report contradict those of the California Public Utilities Commission, but did not provide any substantive alternate assumptions or facts.
 The District's General Manager has encouraged the parties to provide their own forecast of growth and/or market absorption of water demand, but they have failed to do so.